Tuesday, June 2, 2026

 • Worked on the Mathematics and Statistics website as the departmental web person.

-• Numerous meetings with prospecting students
+• Numerous meetings with prospective students

 • Initiated a Modern Mathematics cultural literacy poster project for ONU students.